Hi. I’m R. Adam Davidson. Thank you for coming to this place. Join me for a moment:

 I’m interested in: Jeeps, coffee, books, music, keyboards, vintage Mac computers, boomboxes from the 70’s, 80’s, 90’s, commentaries, rhetoric, creative nonfiction, organizational development, broadcasting, podcasting, radcasting, bacon, electrical work, cooking cheap steak in a way that makes it taste expensive, keys, writing, lifting weights, feeling guilty for not lifting weights, and the ongoing debate about what is real.

 At my core, I desire to be like Jesus.
 I’m not always very good at it, but it’s my aim nonetheless.
 My wife and children need me to be the best husband and dad I can be.
 Jesus makes this possible through His life, death, and resurrection.
-He died, He was buried, He came back to life, He ascended, * He will return.
+He died, He was buried, He came back to life, He ascended, He is renewing the world, (*) He will return.
 This point in human history (*) is where we’re currently living.
 How to be saved?
 How to be made new?
 How to spend eternity with God?
 Jesus is the way.
 That’s who I’m following.